 Anxiety is a normal part of children’s development, but children and teenagers with autism spectrum disorder (ASD) can experience anxiety more intensely and more often than other children.
 It can help to get your child to notice anxious feelings and use strategies for managing anxiety.

 Children with autism spectrum disorder (ASD) feel many of the same worries and fears as other children.

 But when children and teenagers with ASD get worried or anxious, the way they show their anxiety can look a lot like common characteristics of ASD – stimming, obsessive and ritualistic behaviour and resistance to changes in routine.

 Reducing a child’s anxiety might reduce the behaviour associated with the core characteristics of ASD, but it won’t get rid of these characteristics or behaviour.

-How anxiety affects children with autism spectrum disorder
+How anxiety affects children and teenagers with autism spectrum disorder

-The world can be a confusing place for children with autism spectrum disorder (ASD).
+The world can be a confusing place for children and teenagers with autism spectrum disorder (ASD).